iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 ### Estimate the support and quartet concordance vectors in ASTRAL

-We use ASTRAL to calculate quartet concordance vectors and posterior support values (which calculated from quartet support values).
+We use ASTRAL to calculate quartet concordance vectors and posterior support values (which are calculated from the quartet support values, see below for an explanation of both).

-* `-q` tells ASTRAL it to use a fixed tree topology, we use the species tree we calculated above
+* `-q` tells ASTRAL to use a fixed tree topology, we use the species tree we calculated above
 * `-t 2` tells ASTRAL to calculate all of the things we need and annotate the tree with them

 ```bash